BrankoMili/PhoneShop/README.md

-React project for a shopping cart of mobile shop website.
+React project for the phone shop website.
-Deployed on the link: https://shoppingcart-demo-project.netlify.app/
+Deployed on the link: https://phone-shop-project-website.netlify.app/